xuru/pyvisdk/docs/source/do/resource_config_option.rst

     .. py:attribute:: cpuAllocationOption

-        Resource allocation options for CPU.
+        Resource allocation options for CPU.See ResourceAllocationInfo

     .. py:attribute:: memoryAllocationOption

-        Resource allocation options for memory.
+        Resource allocation options for memory.See ResourceAllocationInfo